Virtual-Watcher/SOC-Analyst-Walkthrough/Part 1 - Virtual Lab Setup.md

-# Part One - Virtual Lab Setup
+# Part 1 - Virtual Lab Setup

 ### Blog Post: [So you want to be a SOC Analyst?
 Part 1](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-part)